blueprinted-io/project-loom/docs/articles/beyond_the_wrapper.md

 ---

-## Why Learning Theory Has Stalled
+## Why Learning Theory Has Effectively Stalled

 One of the most important realities behind the surface of modern L&D trends is this: **learning theory as a field has effectively stalled**.